 Yesterday, after work I was approached by a homeless man (which is not unusual since I work downtown) who wanted $0.50 so he could buy a hamburger.
 I said no, but wanted to ask where one could get a hamburger for that cheap.
 Perhaps if I had jumped in his shopping cart, he could have driven me to this town's best deal!

 Last night, Meg and I purchased tickets to AZ...we are off to see our friends Dennis and Jason.
 My friend, Julie, may also be joining us...she will have a birthday while on the trip so that could lead to some definite good times.
 I am not looking forward to the heat, but I guess sometimes you have to suffer the heat to see cool things...like The Grand Canyon!
 It's only taken me 32 years, but I am finally going to see it!
 There also may be some skydiving during the trip; not me, but my 70-year old friend, Roma (her grandson lives in Tempe and works at Skydive Arizona).
-I a
+I am going to go and watch her for moral support, but really hope to get to do the zero gravity chamber thing.

 Well, it finally happened.
 I had my first interview with the Times Record News since being in my position.
 I would post the links to the stories, but they are so riddled with mistakes and misquotes, I would rather you not read them...now if you want to Google them, go ahead, but know that, "I didn't say that!"